sigsum/sigsum/doc/design.md

 since the data structures being exchanged are primitive enough.

-The signer submits their shard hint, message, signature, public verification key and domain hint as ASCII key-value pairs.
+The signer submits their shard hint, message, signature, public key and domain hint as ASCII key-value pairs.
 The log uses the submitted message to compute the signer's checksum.
-The log also verifies that the public verification key is present in DNS, and uses it to check that the signature is valid for the resulting checksum and shard hint.
-The public verification key is then hashed to construct the Merkle tree leaf as described in Section 3.1.
+The log also verifies that the public key is present in DNS, and uses it to check that the signature is valid for the resulting checksum and shard hint.
+The public key is then hashed to construct the Merkle tree leaf as described in Section 3.1.

 A sigsum log will